 Sterilely put 10 ml of LB into a sterile flask.
 Select one colony from the incubated plate, and inoculate the LB.
 Incubate in the shaking incubator at 37 degrees.

-1. Prepare solution of bacteria and sterile PBS (depending on date, the O.D might differ) in test tube with green cap
+0. Turn heat block / waterbath to 47 degrees.
+1. Prepare solution of bacteria and sterile PBS (depending on date, the Absorbance might differ) in test tube with green cap

 2. Use a blank containing at least 3 mL of PBS, insert into spectrophotometer, and press the arrow up button